minicom

 E - Kermit program

 Where to find the executable for kermit, and it's options.
-Some simple macro's can be used on the command line: '%l' is expanded to the complete file‐
+Some simple macro's can be used on the command line: '%l' is expanded to the complete filename of the dial out-de‐

 F - Logging options